KodoZero/KodoZero/README.md

 [Brief Introduction]

 I'm an undergraduate at WGU studying Cybersecurity and Information Assurance, focusing on digital forensics, incident response, and security operations.
-I'm passionate about investigating cyber incidents and applying my skills in real-world SOC environments..
+I'm passionate about investigating cyber incidents and applying my skills in real-world SOC environments.

 ## Objective
 [Provide Objective - ]]